AlgebraLoveme/AlgebraLoveme.github.io/_pages/Entertainment.md

 18:22, 2019-09-10: Really amazed!
 It seems everybody is taking Assembly Language class!
 What's wrong with all the students?
 The whole classroom which has capacity of 200 people is overcrowded!

 20:58, 2019-09-10: Had my first Assembly Language class.
 It is so fascinating!
 Professor taught us how to crack a simple password verification exe file.
 Totally impressed by him!:grin:

+19:25, 2019-09-11: I had three wonderful classes today.
+Professor of **Fixed Income Assets** is handsome and has really good pronunciation(so does my **Intermediate microeconomics** teacher).
+Professor of **Economic Law** is a famous lawyer himself and shared a lot of cases he went though.
+Professor of **Game Theory** has a very kind and interesting nature.
+So lucky I am!:satisfied: